qznc/hn_bot/README.md

 # HN Bot

-A Bot for fetching news from Hacker News and publishing them to reddit.
+A Bot for fetching news from Hacker News and publishing them to reddit [r/hackernews](https://www.reddit.com/r/hackernews/).

+The motivation:
+For some reddit users it is convenient.
+There is no insta-kill in case of too many comments.

 # Setup